Top Ten Nutritional Myths.

 Exercise Can Kill You

-In the 1960s, hard physical work and exercise was considered to be unhealthy.
-Smoking, heart disease and cancer were common place.
+In the 1960s, hard physical work and exercise were considered to be unhealthy.
+Smoking, heart disease, and cancer were commonplace.
 Obese children were very rare, perhaps only one or two in the typical high school.
 Obesity among adults was not a serious problem either.
 Diabetes was not common.
-Then health authorities in all English-speaking countries began recommending a major switch in the diet from meat and animal fats to low-fat, low-cholesterol diets that were to be high in whole-grains, fruits and complex carbohydrates.
-Saturated fat were labeled as the scourge of mankind.
+Then health authorities in all English-speaking countries began recommending a major switch in the diet from meat and animal fats to low-fat, low-cholesterol diets that were to be high in whole-grains, fruits, and complex carbohydrates.
+Saturated fat was labeled as the scourge of mankind.
 President John Kennedy instituted a "get healthy" program that emphasized exercise and jogging.
 Kids were made to run around the block during physical education classes instead of playing on the school playground.
-We were told that by stopping smoking, beginning an exercise program and eating a low-fat diet we would promote awesome health benefits.
+We were told that by stopping smoking, beginning an exercise program, and eating a low-fat diet we would promote awesome health benefits.

 Oops!
 The new obesity epidemic is literally off the charts.
 People stopped smoking and began running, but heart disease and lung cancer have actually increased.
 Lung cancer is now very common among athletes who have never smoked a day in their lives.
 Marathon runner are dropping dead during the run while still only middle age or younger (see a few dozen popular deaths listed below).
 Diabetes is now epidemic with 65% dying of heart disease and 25% dying of cancer.
 The escalation of Alzheimer's Disease of off the chart thereby creating panic among the elderly if they forget a telephone number.
 Special Alzheimer's treatment centers are commonplace.